sanderkooger/Monorepo-AI-Powered/packages/epic-postinstall/README.md

 ## Features

 *   **Automated Binary Installation**: Installs command-line tools and applications directly from their official GitHub releases, supporting various operating systems (Linux, macOS) and architectures.
-*   **ASDF Version Manager Integration**: Seamlessly installs and configures `asdf`, allowing for easy management of multiple language runtimes and tools.
+*   **ASDF Version Manager Integration**: Ensures `asdf` is always installed and configured, allowing for easy management of multiple language runtimes and tools.
+It will install a default version if not specified.
+*   **Direnv Integration**: Ensures `direnv` is always installed and configured, providing environment variable management.
+It will install a default version if not specified.
 *   **Shell Environment Updates**: Automatically updates common shell configuration files (e.g., `.bashrc`, `.zshrc`, `.profile`, `config.fish`, `init.nu`, `rc.elv`) to ensure installed binaries are in your PATH and shell completions are available.
 *   **Installation State Management**: Tracks installed binaries and their versions in a local state file (`.epic-postinstall-state.json`) for reliable uninstallation and idempotency.
 *   **Uninstallation Capabilities**: Provides a clean way to remove all binaries and configurations managed by `epic-postinstall`.